 One way that I like to connect with the seasons and cycles of the earth is by tuning into The Wheel of the Year.

-The Wheel of the Year can help you tune into natural cycles and helps you internalize these outward changes in nature as reflections of the growth and evolution you experience in your own life.
-Living in harmony with the seasons and the ebb and flow of nature helps you to lead a more soulful life and to cultivate a deeper understanding of yourself on a soul level.
-The Wheel of the Year helps you recognize who you are and your role in the world around you.
+The Wheel of the Year can help you tune into natural cycles and helps you internalize these outward changes in nature as reflections of the changes you may experience in your own life.
+Discover the best crystals for winter solstice and how to create a seasonal Altar for Yule!

 So what is the Wheel of the Year?